bytepark/release/README.md

 * rpm - generates a rpm package
 * deb - generates a deb package
 * dump - the inversion of deploy (we get a live copy into our development setup)

+There is currently a dependency to "dialog" - in order to show interface widgets in interactive mode.

 ## Programm invocation